alecazam/kram/hlslparser/README.md

 DONE
 * u/int support
+* u/short support, can't interpolate in HLSL
 * SSBO support
 * compute shader support
-* DX11/12 style syntax
+* HLSL2021 style syntax
-* chop out FX syntax
+* chop out FX and GLSL support, can use spirv-cross for GLSL
-* split out sampler / texture
+* split sampler and texture
 * handle depth textures
 * compile HLSL with DXC to SPV
 * compile MSL with metalc to AIR/metallib

 TODO:
+* u/int64_tN support
+* double support - not in MSL, can't interpolate vs/ps must pack to uint
+# RWTexture
+* more than half/float/int literals (f.e. uint)
+* ray-tracing kernels
+* passing variables only by value in HLSL vs. value/ref/ptr in MSL
+* argument buffers and descriptor sets (root tables for DX?)
+* halfio/2/3/4 type for Nvidia/Adreno, halfst2/3/4 for storage
+* specialization and push constants for variants (MSL/SPV only)
+* numgroups designator for DX kernel
-* get tile shader kernels to work, may be MSL and Android SPV specific
+* tile shader kernels - may be MSL and Android SPV specific
+* triangulation shaders (geom, mesh, hull/etc) - platform specific
 * generate reflection data from parse of HLSL
 * handle reflection (spirv-reflect?)
 * handle HLSL vulkan extension constructs, convert these to MSL kernels too
-* variants from preprocess or vulkan specialization constants
+* preprocessor for handling platform specifics, and variants
-* fix shaders to not structify metal and mod the source names
+* fix shaders to not structify metal and mod the source names, turn on written, currently handling globals.
+Could require passing elements from main shader.
 * poor syntax highlighting of output .metal file, does Xcode have to compile?
 * no syntax highlighting of .hlsl files in Xcode, but VSCode has HLSL but not MSL